 - Or by exploring Osaka’s food at one of these tours or cooking classes!

-If you liked this post, you should also read …
+If you liked this post on food in Japan, you should also read …

 Which of these five Japanese foods would you like to eat?